 PHOTOS: JFK Jr.'s Remarkable Life

 After flirting very briefly with a career in acting and graduating from Brown University and New York University Law School, Kennedy worked as an assistant district attorney in New York City.
 He then left the legal profession to get into the business of journalism, and in 1995 he launched the successful, hip political magazine George.
-Although he certainly could have had a future in politics, he never entered the political arena, choosing instead to make his own way in the world -- in publishing and in public service.
-(He did, however, leave the door open for running for office later in his life.)
+Although he certainly could have had a future in politics, he never entered the political arena, choosing instead to make his own way in the world.
+He did, however, leave the door open for running for office later in his life.
 Known for his adventurous nature, he nonetheless took pains to separate himself from the more reckless antics and self-destructive impulses of some of the other men in the Kennedy clan.

-Named "sexiest man alive" by People magazine in 1988, John F. Kennedy Jr. had been linked with numerous Hollywood celebrities, including Madonna, Daryl Hannah, Julia Roberts, Brooke Shields and Sarah Jessica Parker.
+Named "Sexiest Man Alive" by People magazine in 1988, Kennedy had been linked with numerous Hollywood celebrities, including Madonna, Julia Roberts and Sarah Jessica Parker.
 In September 1996, he married longtime girlfriend, Carolyn Bessette.
 The two shared a loft apartment in New York City's TriBeCa neighborhood, where Kennedy was often seen rollerblading and biking on the city's streets.

-On July 21, search crews recovered the bodies of JFK Jr., his wife and sister-in-law.
+On July 21, search crews recovered the bodies of Kennedy, his wife and sister-in-law.
 The Kennedy and Bessette families planned a burial at sea for all three.
-A private mass for JFK Jr. and his wife was held at the Church of St. Thomas More on Manhattan's Upper East Side, where the late Jacqueline Kennedy Onassis worshipped; it was attended by President and Mrs. Clinton.
+A private mass for Kennedy and his wife was held at the Church of St. Thomas More on Manhattan's Upper East Side, where his mother worshipped; it was attended by President Bill Clinton and Hillary Clinton.